 - a.
-At the Cockpit's Air Conditioner Control Panel place the AIR COND switch in the FAN position and verify that: - 1. both the fwd and aft fans are activated and operating Place blower switches to "low" and "high" to verify blowers increase and decrease speed accordingly. - 2. the condenser fan is non-operational. - 3. the compressor clutch is disengaged. - b.
-Place the AIR COND switch in the OFF position and verify that: - 1. both the fwd and aft fans deactivate - 2. the compressor clutch remains disengaged.
+At the Cockpit's Air Conditioner Control Panel place the AIR COND switch in the FAN position and verify: - 1.
+That both the fwd and aft fans are activated and operating Place blower switches to "low" and "high" to verify blowers increase and decrease speed accordingly. - 2.
+That the condenser fan is non-operational. - 3.
+That the compressor clutch is disengaged. - b.
+Place the AIR COND switch in the OFF position and verify that: - 1.
+That both the fwd and aft fans deactivate - 2.
+That the compressor clutch remains disengaged.